Lawmakers rip FAA for not disclosing documents on Boeing Max

 Wicker said he holds Stephen Dickson, President Donald Trump’s pick to lead the FAA, personally responsible for creating an adversarial relationship with Congress.

-“It is hard not to conclude your team at the FAA has deliberately attempted to keep us in the dark,” Wicker told Dickson during a hearing of the Senate Commerce Committee.
+“It is hard not to conclude your team at the FAA has deliberately attempted to keep us in the dark,” Wicker told Dickson during a committee hearing.

 Dickson disputed Wicker’s description of the FAA, but he promised “to redouble our efforts” to cooperate with Congress.

-Sen. Ted Cruz, R-Texas, pressed Dickson on whether Boeing lied to the FAA about safety concerns around the Boeing plane.
-Dickson avoided answering directly whether the Chicago manufacturer lied but agreed that the certification process was flawed.
+Sen. Ted Cruz, R-Texas, asked Dickson whether Boeing lied to the FAA about safety concerns around the Boeing plane.
+Dickson avoided answering directly but agreed that the certification process didn’t work perfectly.

 “The manufacturer made mistakes, and the FAA made mistakes in its oversight of the manufacturer,” Dickson said.